milosj1992/next-users-roles/README.md

 - The data table is stored in `public/api/users.json`.
 - The API is located in `src/pages/api/users.ts`.
+- The UI for the Users data table list can be found in `src/pages/roles/Users.tsx`.
-- Users can be sorted by date/time in descending order, implemented in `src/pages/roles/index.tsx` (line 33).
+- Users can be sorted by date/time in descending order, implemented in `src/pages/roles/Users.tsx` (line 33).
 - To create a new user, use the actions provided in `src/pages/users/create-user/` along with the reusable Form component `src/forms/GenericCreateForm.tsx`.
   - The API for creating a user using the POST method is located in `src/pages/api/users.ts` (line 77).
 - To update a user, use the actions provided in `src/pages/users/update-users/` along with the reusable Form component `src/forms/GenericUpdateForm.tsx`.